 Does the thought of frozen toes give you sleepless nights?
 Perhaps that’s the biggest worry you might have when looking for the right sleeping bag.
-Haven’t we’ve heard it before when grandma says, you fall asleep better when your feet is warm.
+Remember what grandma used to say – you fall asleep faster when your feet is warm.
 And she’s right!
 And when it comes to my sleep, I don’t go for less.
 I took a closer look at Mountain Equipment’s Starlight III, a synthetic Sleeping bag warm enough for 3 Seasons.

 I have been using a down sleeping bag for as long as I can think of.
 Nothing warmer than down.
 Down has been always reliable.
 The more down the better, the warmer.
 Not a problem – even in minus 10° C. But then came the rainy days that don’t disappear on your road trips, and after a couple of days, you have wet, damp feathers that clog together and your down sleeping bag starts to fail on you.
 That was when I started thinking about using a synthetic sleeping bag instead.
 One for 3 seasons.
 And Starlight III walked into my life.